Elizabeth Severn The "Evil Genius" of Psychoanalysis

 Chapter Twenty-Three: Severn’s Orpha Function: Resilience and Recovery From Trauma

 Chapter Twenty-Four: Ferenczi’s Case of R.N., Elizabeth Severn: A Landmark in Psychoanalytic History

 Chapter Twenty-Five: Severn As a Psychoanalyst

-Joseph D. Lichtenberg, MD, Editor-in-Chief Psychoanalytic Inquiry and the Psychoanalytic Inquiry Book Series
+Joseph D. Lichtenberg, editor-in-chief of Psychoanalytic Inquiry and the Psychoanalytic Inquiry Book Series

-Clara Mucci, PhD, Professor of Clinical Psychology at the Univeristy of Chieti
+Clara Mucci, professor of Clinical Psychology at the Univeristy of Chieti

-Adrienne E. Harris, PhD.
-P, Co-Founder, the Sandor Ferenczi Center, The New School University, NYC
+Adrienne E. Harris, co-founder, the Sandor Ferenczi Center, The New School University, NYC

 'Arnold Rachman compiles a wealth of archival research on Elizabeth Severn and brings forth a rediscovery of one of the most controversial figures of early psychoanalysis.
 In a concerted effort to rehabilitate both Severn's reputation and the historical account of Sandor Ferenczi's work with her, Dr. Rachman offers a revisionist narrative of their clinical encounter and of Severn's professional life.'

 Romy Reading is a licensed clinical psychologist in private practice specializing in individual psychological treatment for adults and adolescents.
 To read this review in full please visit: Reading, R. A. (2022) Elizabeth Severn: the “evil genius” of psychoanalysis, by Arnold Rachman, New York, Routledge, 2018, 234 pp, $48.95, ISBN: 978-1-138-12286-4.
 International Journal of Psychoanalysis 103:914-918